Don’t know where to start knitting? Have a look at this Quick Knitting Guide for Beginners to start your journey with ease and confidence!

 1. Yarn

-For your first projects, selecting the right yarn is very important.
-As a beginner, it’s suggested to start with worsted-weight yarn.
+The very first thing is choosing the right yarn.
+As a newbie, it’s suggested to start with worsted-weight yarn.
 It’s easy to handle, and you can see stitches clearly.

 2. Knitting Needles

-Although knitting needles come in different sizes and materials, a medium-sized pair of straight needles is a great choice for beginners.
-As you slowly gain confidence, you can move to circular needles.
+Knitting needles come in different sizes and materials.
+So which one will be good for a newbie knitter?
+Go with a medium-sized pair of straight needles to start your knitting journey.
+Once you gain confidence, you can move on to circular needles.
 It’s used in multiple projects, such as blankets and sweaters.

 3. Scissors